openbracketformat/openbracketformat/README.md

 🔗Twitter: https://twitter.com/openbracketform
 🔗Discord: https://discord.gg/gJhDgUqdqu

-Open Bracket Format (OBF) is a JSON schema for structuring tournament data.
+Open Bracket Format (OBF) is a JSON schema for structuring 'entity vs entity' tournament data.
 It is designed to be as flexible as possible across multiple sports or genres of games, and backwards-compatible as it sees updates.
 It is also designed to be able to reconstruct brackets.
 There are three main parts to the schema:

 ```js
 {